 This is a major piece of independent work for which a topic is identified and research is carried out with supervisory help to produce a 12,000-word essay.

-6,000-word Dissertation (Theology and Religion) (20)
+6,000-word Dissertation (Theology and Religion) (20 credits)

 The 6,000-word dissertation is a piece of substantial independent research on a subject in Theology and/or Religion chosen by the individual student, but subject to approval by the Department.

-Placement-based Dissertation (Theology and Religion) (40)
+Placement-based Dissertation (Theology and Religion) (40 credits)

 This module allows you to conduct independent research into and write on a particular philosophical issue of your choice, with assistance from a project supervisor with expertise in your chosen topic.

 (choose at least 20 credits in each group)

 This module explores the complicated and often heated relationship between LGBTQ movements, feminist movements and religion/spirituality.
 It investigates how social and political constructions of gender and sexuality are challenged, both by those who attempt to reform religious traditions from within and those who break away to invent new forms of spirituality.

 God Beyond Borders: Building Interfaith Bridges and Dialogue (20 credits)

 The meeting of religions is one of the most pressing issues that face humankind.
 It is a challenge for religions themselves and for theologians and philosophers who seek to formulate theories about religion.
 Interfaith and Interreligious encounters, collaboration and dialogue occur in a variety of ways and diverse contexts.
 How can we understand faith and dogma, dialogue and comparison, texts and reasoning, ethics and politics in the context of religious pluralism?
 How have world religions come to terms with diversity and pluralism?
 What are the different models that are used to account for difference and commonality?This module will seek to address these questions on a theological/philosophical and textual level in addition to a study of key practical, ethical and contextual issues found in the latest scholarship and practice.